 So does simple human decency.

 The Collins Law Firm is one of the top environmental litigation firms in the country.
 We have represented thousands of victims of chemical contamination and have successfully fought to win clean air, clean water, and millions in compensation for them.
-If you live near the Koppers plant and believe your cancer or other illness may have been caused by the toxic emissions from the plant, please call us at (630) 527-1595 or fill out our contact form for a free evaluation of your legal claim.
+If you live near the Koppers plant and believe your cancer may be caused by the toxic emissions from the plant, contact us at (630) 527-1595.

 For more information, please read these news articles: